|Grid reference||ST 18243 78634|

 General tree description for Cedrus libani

 Cedrus libani can grow up to 35 to 40 metres tall.
 It has a conic crown when young, and develops a flattened top with age.
 The bark is dark greyish-brown and becomes deeply cracked and fissured with age.
 The branches are relatively level, giving the tree a tiered appearance, and there are both long and short shoots.
-The leaves are needle-like, spaced out on the long shoots, and in clusters of 15 to 45 on the short shoots; they are up to 30mm in length, and vary from green to glaucous blue-green.
-The seed cones are 8 to 12cm long and barrel-shaped, green at first, becoming purplish-grey in their second year.
+The leaves are needle-like, spaced out on the long shoots, and in clusters of 15 to 45 on the short shoots; they are typically 2 to 3.5cm in length, and vary from green to glaucous blue-green.
+The seed cones are 8 to 12cm long and barrel-shaped, without a sunken top, and tapering more than those of the Atlas cedar.
+They are green at first, becoming purplish-grey in their second year.
 After three years the scales start to bulge and the cones break up.

 General tree description for Cedrus atlantica